For casualties whose surnames begin with other letters of the alphabet please visit the main Roath Virtual War Memorial page.

 Sapper, 67/69 Bomb Disposal Section, Royal Engineers (Service Number: 2073628)

-Willie Henry Thorne was born in Cardiff in 1913 to William Henry Thorne, a patent fuel worker, originally from Wellington, Somerset, and Amy Eliza Thorne nee Jenkins originally from Cardiff.
+William ‘Willie’ Henry Thorne was born in Cardiff in 1913 to William Henry Thorne, a patent fuel worker, originally from Wellington, Somerset, and Amy Eliza Thorne nee Jenkins originally from Cardiff.
 Willie married Winifred Hyldred Latham in 1937 in Cardiff who went on to have two children and lived they lived at 48 Dogfield Street, Cathays.
 He joined the bomb disposal section of the Royal Engineers but died on 25 Aug 1940 aged 27.
 He was killed when a bomb he and colleagues were working on at the back of 117 Welwyndale Road in Sutton Coldfield, Birmingham exploded.
 Seven men with a Royal Engineers bomb disposal unit were killed together with four residents and two home guard.
-They were digging down to the bomb when they heard a fizzing sound, which one water board official attributed to a burst main.
-But the bomb exploded.
+They were digging down to the bomb when they heard a fizzing sound, which one water board official attributed to a burst main, but the bomb exploded.
 One report states that three bombs exploded and another that the bomb responsible was a delayed action bomb.
 He is buried in Cathays Cemetery (EJ 2348).
 Commonwealth War graves Commission record.
+His brother Robert Charles Thorne was killed in the Holland in 1945.

 CYRIL ERNEST TRIGGS